Belloc

 Belloc (/fr/; Bèllòc) is a commune in the Ariège department of southwestern France.

 It is located between Mirepoix and Foix and sits in the midst of a vast agricultural area.

 Cuisine

 The region features a robust cuisine including cassoulet and confit de canard and wines including the corbieres, minervois and malepere.
 The semi-hard ewe's milk cheese Abbaye de Belloc was first made here in the monastery of Notre-Dame de Belloc.

 Population

-Inhabitants of Belloc are called Bellocois.
+Inhabitants of Belloc are called Bellocois in French.